calvin-pietersen/gossip-mesh/doc/PROTOCOL.md

 ## Discovery and membership

-Members of the cluster communicate to each other by "gossiping" information to each other.
+Members of the cluster communicate to each other by "gossiping" information.
 Communication about the current state of nodes is communicated using events.
 There are four event types:

  * _alive_: the node is alive and can be communicated with